Resources for students

 - over 10,000 scores available

 The AMC's 2013-2015 Digitisation Project made available an extensive range of resources for study and performance: over 13,000 digital scores, parts, audio files and images were added to the collection.
-More than 9,200 scores can be borrowed digitally, and new scores are added every week.
+More than 10,000 scores can be borrowed digitally, and new scores are added every week.

 now available as ebooks

 In addition to these, Andrew Ford's classic AMC education resource Inventing Music (1991) is available as a free download, to celebrate the completion of our 2013-2015 Digitisation Project.
 (Read also Andrew's blog article about thise kit.)